- Library & Technology

 When adding audio and photos, you also have the option to select content from Flickr, Jamendo, and CCMixter.
 Follow the prompts to add content using the selected option.

-Keeping videos Private is useful for uploading materials that you would like to show during class but do not have copyright privileges to distribute, or for delaying when content becomes available.
+Making videos Private is useful for uploading materials that you would like to show during class but do not have copyright privileges to distribute, or for delaying when content becomes available.

 Any collections that you create will appear to all members of the site, but your students will only be able to see videos which have been set to public within the collections.